Mesuva/multi_file_selector_attribute/README.md

 $fileListIDs = $c->getAttribute('gallery_files', 'raw');
 ```
 ## Deprecated
-This attribute is fine v7 cores.
+This attribute is for v5.7 cores.
 For v8+ use the newer https://github.com/Mesuva/msv_multiple_file_selector_attribute